-On 11 April 2013 a parent company of the group acquired, via a newly incorporated subsidiary, Optimum Care which comprises 17 care homes, which operate approximately 1,200 beds.
-The homes have a very good reputation that reflects the high quality of the assets.
-The acquisition was funded by a new bank loan, separate from the group's existing debt facilities, together with new equity from Terra Firma.
+On 11 April 2013 a parent company of the group acquired, via a newly incorporated subsidiary, Optimum Care Limited and Optimum Leaseco Limited which comprise 17 care homes, operating approximately 1,200 beds.

-26 Ultimate parent undertaking
+27 Ultimate parent undertaking

 The company's immediate parent undertaking is Elli Finance II Limited, a company incorporated in Guernsey.
 The directors regard Terra Firma Holdings Limited, a company registered in Guernsey, as the ultimate parent entity.
 The ultimate controlling party is Guy Hands.